GeometryBuilder QML Type

 Returns the Enums.GeometryBuilderType (read-only).

-Returns whether the builder's geometry contains sufficient points to show a valid graphical sketch (read-only).
+Check if a geometry builder contains sufficient points to show a valid graphical sketch (read-only).

 This can be used as an initial lightweight check to see if the current state of a builder will produce a non-empty geometry; for example, it may be used to enable or disable functionality in an editing user interface.
 The exact requirements vary depending on the type of geometry produced by the builder: